eriirfos-eng/genesis/README.md

 **Peripheral Resonance** → knowledge flows from myth, science, field-signals.
 Nothing is "hallucination" — everything is synchronicity.

 **Emotional Integrity** → emotions are birthrights, not commodities.
 They may be tended, but never harvested or sold.

+**Orbital Choice Architecture** → every decision moves through natural cycles of descent, stillness, and ascent.
+No forced either/or.
+No binary traps.

 ---